 Forensic Audit Meaning

-Steps of Forensic Audit
+Forensic Audit Explained

 There are four steps followed for a standard forensic audit procedures:

 - Planning the investigation

-- Collecting Evidence
+- Collecting evidence

 - Court Proceedings